-- 48 The consultation showed that the Village Green is highly valued.
+- 47 The consultation showed that the Village Green is highly valued.
 It is a focal point that most people pass at some time every day as it is centrally located in between the two defined development boundaries.
-It is 0.25 hectares, is a Registered Village Green and is owned by Misson Parish Council - 49 There is pictorial evidence on the Misson Hub web site of the Village Green being in use for traditional rural celebrations and for Remembrance Day for many years. - 50 Children still play on it after school which is the only sign of youngsters in the village once the school run has finished.
-Bassetlaw's Open Spaces Study 2012 identifies it as open space (along with the cemetery). - 51 Consultation revealed a strong desire for additional informal open space to walk and sit.
-The development of Misson Mill is seen as the opportunity to provide this additional open space for local residents (as well as being integral to a high quality landscaping scheme for a new mixed use site).
+It is 0.25 hectares, is a Registered Village Green and is owned by Misson Parish Council and it is now being designated as a Local Green Space (see Policy 10b and Appendix E). - There is pictorial evidence on the Misson Hub web site of the Village Green being in use for traditional rural celebrations and for Remembrance Day for many years. - 49 Children still play on it after school which is often the only sign of youngsters in the village once the school run has finished.
+Bassetlaw's Open Spaces Study 2012 2020 identifies it as open space (along with the cemetery). - Consultation revealed a strong desire for additional informal open space to walk and sit.
+The development of Misson Mill is seen as a potential opportunity to provide this additional open space for local residents (as well as being integral to a high-quality landscaping scheme for a new mixed-use site).